Central Subway (San Francisco): Proposed extension

-Route for second phase (under construction as the Central Subway), planned route for third phase (extension to Fisherman's Wharf), and proposed routes for fourth phase (extension to the Presidio of San Francisco).
+Route for second phase (completed as the Central Subway), planned route for third phase (extension to Fisherman's Wharf), and proposed routes for fourth phase (extension to the Presidio of San Francisco).
 The Phase 2 tunnel runs as far as the proposed North Beach station site, but does not include the station.

 A proposed third phase would build an extension beyond Chinatown, including new stations at Washington Square in North Beach and Fisherman's Wharf.
 In preparation, the tunnels were bored past Chinatown station, and the tunnel boring machines were extracted from the intersection of Powell and Columbus, near Washington Square.

 Fourteen alternative routes were proposed in a 2014 study to extend the line, and daily ridership was projected to increase by 40,000 if the extension was completed.
 San Francisco Chronicle architecture critic John King wrote there was "a compelling power to the idea of an extension that, if nothing else, would make the Central Subway seem less like a boondoggle and more of a factor in the shaping of tomorrow’s city.
 The empty lot of the Pagoda was a starting point for dreams.
 Let’s see if it can become a starting point of something real as well."

 The SFMTA published a concept study in January 2015 on the feasibility of several options for phase 3.
 The report studied three main alignments: Columbus Ave, Powell St, or a loop line on Powell St, Beach St, and Columbus Ave.
 Both subway and surface options were studied for each alignment.
 The report found that the phase 3 project could improve transit trip time by at least 50% and would increase the ridership on the T Third by 55%.
 Project cost estimates ranged from $440 million to $1.4 billion depending on the design.
 In June 2018, the SFMTA began a detailed study of possible routes to narrow down options for a future environmental impact study.

 A conceptual fourth phase has been advanced by SFMTA and transit advocates to further extend the line west of Fisherman's Wharf to the Presidio.
 However, since the Central Subway station platforms are only long enough to accommodate two-car trains, unlike the upper deck Market Street subway platforms which can accommodate four-car LRV trains, the projected ridership increase with a fourth phase Presidio extension would require the existing stations constructed to be rebuilt to accommodate three- or four-car trains.